Coral-Imaging/pi_config/README.md

 ## Cumulative Error Work-Around

 One or two of the Pi's (particularly CSLICS04) seem to have an issue with running for more than 4 hours.
 The work-around is to reboot the pi every hour on the hour using crontab.
 Edit the crontab file by typing `sudo crontab -e`, and then enter the following line `0 * * * * /sbin/shutdown -r now`, which dictates every hour, call the shutdown function and restart.

+## Netgear PoE Switch - Managed - Power Cycling

+We want to periodically power cycle (hard reboot) the CSLICS, which the managed PoE switch can do.
+We have the 8-port Gigabit (PoE+) Ethernet Smart Managed Pro Switch GS110TP.
+The default address to the device is `192.168.0.239`, but once logged in to the switch (in the browser, enter http://192.168.0.239, which should take you to the Netgear login page for the switch, enter the appropriate password and move on), the PoE switch address was changed to `192.168.1.239` for consistency with the rest of the network.

+We can manually power cycle by going to System > PoE > Advanced > PoE Port Configuration.
+Select the port(s) and then click on Power Cycle.

+We can set the schedule by first creating a PoE timer schedule.
+System > Timer Schedule > Basic > Global Configuration.
+Then create a name for the schedule, and click Add.
+Then go to the table on the Timer Schedule Name page and set the schedule to "periodic", and the appropriate times and dates.
+Finally, back at System > PoE > Advanced > PoE Port Configuration, select the appropriate port(s), and then select the desired Timer Schedule from the drop-down menu.
+Click "Apply", and everything should be set.